-- A. Total gross floor area devoted to residential uses in any mixed use development project shall not exceed eighty percent of the proposed gross floor area. - B. Total gross floor area dedicated to commercial uses in any mixed use development shall not exceed fifty percent of the proposed gross floor area. - C. If the mixed use development is phased, the development's commercial uses shall be constructed concurrent with or subsequent to the residential uses. - D. Development standards for mixed use development may be modified or waived, as set forth in Chapter 17.400 and Title 21 of this code, provided the applicant can demonstrate that the modification or waiver request will result in a project that: - 1.
+- A. Total gross floor area devoted to residential uses in any mixed use development project shall not exceed eighty percent of the proposed gross floor area. - B. Total gross floor area dedicated to commercial uses in any mixed use development shall not exceed fifty percent of the proposed gross floor area. - C. If the mixed use development is phased, the development's commercial uses shall be constructed concurrent with or subsequent to the residential uses.

+- D. Development standards for mixed use development may be modified or waived, as set forth in Chapter 17.400 and Title 21 of this code, provided the applicant can demonstrate that the modification or waiver request will result in a project that: - 1.
 Fosters a development pattern focused on the public street; - 2.
 Provides for community spaces such as plazas, atriums or pocket parks; - 3.
-Provides for a compatible mix of multifamily housing and commercial businesses and services; - 4.
+Provides for a compatible mix of multifamily housing and commercial businesses and services: - 4.
 Better meets the intent of the Comprehensive Plan; - 5.
-Provides for compatibility with surrounding uses and zones; and

-- 6. The commercial and residential components are constructed concurrently. - E. The following development standards may be modified or waived consistent with the criteria outlined in subsection (D) of this section: - 1.
+Provides for compatibility with surrounding uses and zones; and - 6.
+The commercial and residential components are constructed concurrently. - E. The following development standards may be modified or waived consistent with the criteria outlined in subsection (D) of this section: - 1.
 Screening requirements in Title 17, provided the modification or waiver complies with the provisions of Section 17.382.030(B); - 2.
 Landscaping requirements in Title 17, provided the modification or waiver complies with the provisions of Section 17.382.030(B); - 3.
 Parking layout, access and dimensional standards in Chapter 17.435, provided the modification or waiver results in a design that provides safe and efficient pedestrian and vehicular circulation; - 4.
 Minimum parking requirements in Chapter 17.435, provided the applicant demonstrates with a traffic and parking impact analysis that any adverse parking impacts resulting from the granting of the modification or waiver request are adequately mitigated; - 5.
+Lot coverage limitations in Chapter 17.382; provided, that this shall not apply in the Gorst UGA, which instead is subject to Section 17.378.080;

-Lot coverage limitations in Chapter 17.382; - 6.
-Setback requirements in Chapter 17.382; - 7.
+- 6. Setback requirements in Chapter 17.382; - 7.
 Residential open space requirements in Title 17; and - 8.
-Height restrictions in Chapter 17.382, provided the modification or waiver is consistent with the recommendations of the fire marshal/fire district and results is a decrease in building coverage, an increase in public amenities, and/or a more creative or efficient use of land.
-The maximum height approved shall not exceed the heights listed in Section 17.382.110(A)(17). - F. The criteria and provisions of this section supersede other variance, modification or waiver criteria and provisions contained in this title.
+Height restrictions in this chapter, provided the modification or waiver is consistent with the recommendations of the fire marshal/fire district and results in a decrease in building coverage, an increase in public amenities, and/or a more creative or efficient use of land.
+The maximum height approved shall not heights exceed the listed in Section 17.382.110(A)(17).
+In the Gorst UGA, maximum height may only be earned through the incentives in Section 17.378.080. - F. The criteria and provisions of this section supersede other variance, modification or waiver criteria and provisions contained in this title.

 (Ord.
+511 (2013) § 6 (Appx.
+E § 6), 2013: Ord.
 415 (2008) § 152, 2008: Ord 367 (2006) § 106 (part), 2006)